 - Eat more whole grains: Eating whole grains will help with heart health and provide fiber.
 There are tips to eat more whole grains and will be included below.

 - Consume less salt or sodium: Having high blood pressure is a result of eating high sodium food.
 When you can not find the canned fruit/vegetables that say “low sodium”, try to drain the water in the can or rinse your vegetables with clean water.
-Try to use seasonings for your canned food other than salt.
+Try to use the seasonings for your canned food other than salt.

-- Consume less sugar: High sugar food will cause server health problems including obesity and one relating to tooth decay.
+- Consume less sugar: High sugar food will cause severe health problems including obesity and one relating to tooth decay.
 Avoid eating canned fruit with sugar or syrup.
-If you can not find canned fruit with "less sugar" or "no sugar", try to rinse off your canned fruit with water.
+If you can not find canned fruit with "less sugar" or "no sugar", try to rinse off your canned fruit with clean water.

 Here are some simple meal prep ideas that you can do without having a kitchen: